Ashwidow/Battlesnake/Readme.md

 # Battlesnake Python Starter Project

 This is a basic Battlesnake that will not go back on itself, avoids walls, and other snakes.
-However, it does not search for food which causes it's demise in team battles and no AI.
+Search for food and will hunt down smaller snakes to go head-on.

-To be ran on https://replit.com/
+To be ran with Azure App Service.